Designing A Life – An Introduction to Section III

 But all of us were created with an inborn wayfinding capacity.
 To regain control over this ability in yourself and thus enhance your ability to be resilient, you need to clear the way to releasing your will to power.

-Will to power – that most stirring of word combinations – is a clarion call that can take us right into the heart of the solution for this dilemma.
+Will to power – that most stirring of word combinations – is a clarion call that will take us right into the heart of the solution for this dilemma.
 We are, however, now entering the domain of the existential philosophers and that means the terrain is going to get rough.
 All the articles in this section of the website are meant to help you understand and surmount the truth that we alone can determine for ourselves what creates meaning for us.
 There’s no doubt that this is the most difficult section to get through, but what’s on the other side of that effort is truly miraculous – a passionate life that allows you to engage your will to power to both delight you and to contribute to the good of all.
-In other words, will to power can guide you up to the peak where you can experience living a life you were designed to live.
+In other words, will to power can guide you up toward peak experiences where you were designed to live.
 To use Nietzsche’s words, will to power represents the “instinct of freedom” – a marvelous natural desire to tap into.

 Two things to keep in mind as you work your way through the heavier material in this portion of the website.
 First, many of the skills that we need to assemble to get our pluck back are going to run counter to what you have been taught growing up.
 It will be up to you to think your way through each article then customize your belief system according to what feels like a truth that you can live with and live through.
 And second, your life is actually meaningless to everyone but you.
 This second stark truth creates both loneliness and freedom within us as we go about designing and implementing what Sartre called “our fundamental project.”
 Keeping these two thorny realities in mind can alert you to the need to gather support for yourself as you work your way through this formidable existential material.